abdulrdeveloper/klar/README.md

 # Klar AI Tutor
-## A Conversational AI Tutor for Personalized Learning and for helping students with their studies.
+## A Conversational AI Tutor with 6 AI Models for Personalized Learning and for helping students with their studies.

 ```
 klar